You’re lounging on the couch in sweatpants as money streams into your bank. What a life.

 Abhinav Chhikara spent around three months building The 10kdesigners Masterclass, a 12-week online course for UI and UX designers.

 Pro tip: Build a community and analyze their needs before launching your online course.
+Or you can validate your ideas by launching your online courses on AppSumo.

 In listening to Abhinav’s interview with The Indian Dream, it’s clear that his audience-first approach is the reason behind his success.